 Where do I find the passwords for online databases when I am at home?

-The passwords for online databases are at the circulation desk.
-I will print a copy for anyone who will use it at home.
+The passwords for online databases were sent home.
 Also, I can email the information to parents directly.

-What is my login information for the online catalog and OverDrive?
+What is my login information for reading in Sora?

 Your username is your student identification number.
 Your password is based on your birthday.
 Begin with a two digit number for the month you were born.
 Add the two digit number for the day you were born.
-Last, add the two digits at the end of your birth year.
-Do NOT put any spaces between the digits.
-(MMDDYY) Ask Ms. Beebee what you can do with this imformation?
+Last, add the two digits at the end of your birth year. email@example.com.

 What is the Nebraska Golden Sower Award?

 The Golden Sower Award is a children’s choice award given annually to authors and illustrators as determined by the votes of thousands of school-age readers from across Nebraska.
 Golden Sower Awards are given annually representing three categories: Primary, Intermediate, and Young Adult.